BEIJING TRIP.COM

 Taste the Imperial Court Food, Beihai Fangshan Restaurant

-As Beijing was the capital of several dynasties over seven hundred years, Imperial Court Food is a branch of Beijing Cuisine.
+As Beijing was the capital of several dynasties, Imperial Court Food is a branch of Beijing Cuisine.
 Food of this kind was once only prepared for the members of the imperial court and was not accessible to ordinary people.
 Now, money permitting, you can have a taste of the Royal Feast of Complete Manchu-Han Courses, a most bounteous feast of Imperial Court Food.

 The elaborate dishes typically contain superb raw ingredients, have elegant color and shape, and are very nutritious.
 The raw material is selected according to its habitat, quality, size and exact parts.
 The whole dish has a pleasing presentation, applying ingenious means of molding.
 The course must be made from at least two kinds of materials, which is a common rule of the imperial cuisine.
 The material is cut or sliced to the right size, neither big nor small.
 The imperial food also attaches great importance to the dishware which is luxurious, classical and elegant.
 The numerous dishes are made of gold, silver, jade, hawksbill, ivory or fine china.